-Well he can get away with it in my book.
-It’s still a lot of money and Eric Bogosian’s character Travis Dane really nails every line in the movie.
-He is joined by a couple of well known faces.
-Characters who have that familiar face and always turn up in supporting roles and bit parts.
+Eric Bogosian has a lot of fun with the character, channeling Tommy Lee Jones’ performance of William Strannix in the first movie.
+He nails every line in the movie.
+Joining him are a couple of well known faces.
+Actors who have that familiar face and always turn up in supporting roles and bit parts.
 We have Patrick Kilpatrick who took on Van Damme in Death Warrant.
-There’s Peter Greene who was Zed in Pulp Fiction and Dorian in The Mask and the head honcho is played by Everett McGill who played Big Ed Hurley in Twin Peaks.
+There’s Peter Greene who was Zed in Pulp Fiction and Dorian in The Mask.
+The head honcho is played by Everett McGill who played Big Ed Hurley in Twin Peaks.
 So this one of those cases where you can play “name that face”.

-By this time Seagal became superhuman.
-He always was pretty untouchable, like in Out For Justice but in most of his movies he did have some trouble with his opponents.
-Het got beaten up in Above The Law, gunned down in Hard To Kill and had backinjuries in Under Siege.
+Around this time Seagal became superhuman.
+He always was pretty untouchable, like in Out For Justice, but in most of his movies he did have some trouble with his opponents.
+Het got beaten up in Above The Law, gunned down in Hard To Kill and had back-injuries in Under Siege.
 By now he’s even bulletproof.
-It’s common knowledge that bad guys can fire their clips empty and not hit a thing while the good guys always hit the bulls eye with a single shot.
-But here it Seagal even gets shot by a sniper in the shoulder.
-He bleeds but seems to have enough strength to hang upside down under a moving train for a couple of minutes, and then climb back onto the train.
+It’s common knowledge that bad guys can fire their clips empty and not hit a thing while the good guys always hit the bulls-eye with a single shot.
+In Under Siege 2 Seagal even gets shot by a sniper in the shoulder.
+He bleeds but seems to have enough strength to hang upside down under a moving train for a couple of minutes and then climb back onto the train.

-Maybe that could be the title of one of his future movies:
+Come to think of it, that could be the title of one of his future movies: